 how come verbs that look like action verbs don’t have doers?????

 thanks a whole bunch

-nnnnnnnnnnnnnnnnnnnnnnnnnnnnnno asked: is this blog dead :c
+nnnnnnnnnnnnnnnnnnnnnnnnnnnnnno said: is this blog dead :c

 feels like it… I just don’t feel inspired to post anymore. :s

-theirrelativity asked: As a freshman in highschool taking a German 2 course and is at the very least decent in it, would you recommend starting to take Spanish?
+theirrelativity said: As a freshman in highschool taking a German 2 course and is at the very least decent in it, would you recommend starting to take Spanish?
 I would love to be a polyglot, but should I stick to online resources for now?